stepzen-dev/snippets/transforms/README.md

 - [combineintostring](combineintostring) shows how a new field in the return type can be created by concatenating some other fields (like address parts into one address)
 - [jsonarrayToJsonobject](jsonarrayToJsonobject) shows how an array of data (say coords) can be converted into an object, `{"lat":, "lon",..}` so that it can be fed into some other system that requires data to be expressed that way
 - [jsonobjectToJsonarray](jsonobjectToJsonarray) shows how an object (typically where each key is an id of a record) can be converted into an array (e.g., `{"1":{"name": "john"}, "2": "jane"}` can be converted to `[{"id":"1", "name": "john"}, {"id":"2", name: "jane"}]`), so that it can then behave well for GraphQL processing.
+- [setters](setters) shows how to map a JSON response values to the fields of the GraphQL type.